ZizyLiz/AutomationDeployTools/README.md

-This is Automation Script to Install some of Pentesting Tools for Linux
+This is Automation Script to Install some of Pentesting Tools for Debian based Linux.

 What this script do ?